Nabin-R/Nabin-R/README.md

 I'm an aspiring full stack developer and computer games programmer.
 I mainly focus on Computer Systems, Engines and Web/App Development.
 All projects are done from the ground up!
-I'm an adept user in C++ Lua Html CSS & Javascript.
-I like front end but have experience in backend coding.

 - 🔭 I’m currently working on **Software Development**
 - 🌱 I’m currently learning **MySQL**